 WisDOT's updated map (Map 5.4) indicating on-road County bicycle conditions, is included in the Attachments.
-In 2003, a local committee identified additional local routes and SWWRPC developed a brochure, which resulted in Map 5.5, showing locally identified bike routes in the County.
-Refer to Map 5.5 in the Attachments for more information.
+Map 5.5 shows WisDOT proposed improvements for roads/bicycle routes.
+In 2003, a local committee identified additional local routes and SWWRPC developed a brochure, which resulted in Map 5.6, showing locally identified bike routes in the County.
+Refer to Map 5.6 in the Attachments for more information.
 WisDOT is updating it current and proposed priority bicycle improvements, which will be provided when it is available.
 The Wisconsin Bicycle Facility Design Handbook, available online, provides information to assist local jurisdictions when making bicycle-related improvements.